Can I Duplicate Content For Local SEO?

 #2 Exclude geo-modifiers

-Do not use any other location info and different geo-modifiers on your pages.
-Even footer or header info could affect Google’s perception of your pages.
+Do not use any other location info and other different geo-modifiers on your pages.
+Even footer or header information could affect Google’s perception of your pages.

 #3 Linking out

-Link out to geo-related pages like the city’s gov or Wikipedia page
+Link out to geo-related pages like the city’s gov or Wikipedia page.
+Don’t overly do that as you don’t want to give your visitors too many options to leave the site.

 #5 Review Buttons

-Add a “leave a review” or/and “read reviews” button in case you’re using a GMB in that area
+Add a “leave a review” or/and “read reviews” button in case you’re using a GBP in that area

 #6 Internal Links